If you’re looking for specific benefits sites, see the benefits links page.

 The calculations for FERS retirement can be complex, and there is paperwork to complete.
 We recommend carefully reviewing all information and talking to HR personnel as needed.
 Visit the following websites, Slack channels, and email the GSA HR Benefits contact listed in the Benefits & Support Contacts for TTS Employees document.

 TSP (Thrift Savings Plan)

-- After you sign into HR Links, click on “Personal Details”
+- After you sign into HR Links, click “Benefits Summary”

-- Click on the green circle next to your name
+- Click on the TSP tile/row to view and edit your contribution amounts

 - Click Save

 To transfer your previous retirement account into your TSP, you’ll need to fill out a Form TSP-60 for every account you want to roll over.
 If you need help, you can call them by dialing 1-877-968-3778.
 Be sure to have your TSP account number and your SSN and mailing address handy.

 If you have been contributing to a 401k, 403b, or a similar plan at your previous employer, your total contribution for all similar plans cannot be higher than the annual limit.

 You may need to include a special additional statement with your tax return explaining you rolled over your IRA to the TSP.
 For guidance on this, see the IRS interactive guide to “Do I Need to Report the Transfer or Rollover of an IRA or Retirement Plan on My Tax Return?”.